Protecting Your Rights Against Car Insurance Steering

 You lose when you give up your right to choose!

-Use Any Shop
+Use Any Shop.

 Yes.
-In order to expedite your claim, select the repair shop; leave your automobile there; and notify your insurance agent or company.
-This applies regardless of whether your vehicle is leased, financed or you own it outright.
+In order to expedite your claim, select the repair shop, leave your automobile there, and notify your insurance agent or company.
+This applies regardless of whether your vehicle is leased, financed, or you own it outright.

 No. You do not have to obtain more than one estimate.
-You only need one estimate, from the shop of your choice.
+You only need one estimate from the shop of your choice.

 Insurance companies cannot force us to use imitation parts.

-Make sure only Original Equipment Manufacturers’ parts are used in the repair of your vehicle.
+Make sure only original equipment manufacturers’ parts are used in the repair of your vehicle.
 Imitation parts are not always as good as the original, and we believe our customers should be assured of a top quality repair.
 After all, you pay premiums month after month just to have the assurance that your car will always be protected.
 Using substandard parts can put the condition of the car in jeopardy.

-Get Real when it comes to Parts!
+Get Real When It Comes to Parts!

-The insurance appraiser’s opinion of what constitutes a proper repair may include; “parts from sources other than your vehicle’s manufacturer or non-original parts.”
-It may also include the specification of parts from a junk- yard.
+The insurance appraiser’s opinion of what constitutes a proper repair may include “parts from sources other than your vehicle’s manufacturer or non-original parts.”
+It may also include the specification of parts from a junkyard.
 Insurance companies can put a spin on anything.
 They may try to convince you that these parts are as good or just like the parts on your car.

 That using these parts makes economic and environmental sense.
-It makes sense economically for them not you!
-After some 40 years in collision repair I can say without hesitation that aftermarket collision parts are 99.9% of the time, not as good as the original!
+It makes sense economically for them, not you!
+After some 40 years in collision repair I can say without hesitation that aftermarket collision parts are 99.9% of the time not as good as the original!

-My personal opinion of Aftermarket Parts is that they are close copies.
+My personal opinion of aftermarket parts is that they are close copies.
 So is a fake Rolex®.
-If your Rolex® was lost would a copy be just as good?
+If your Rolex® was lost, would a copy be just as good?

 We don’t take the responsibility of returning your vehicle to pre-accident condition lightly.
 Bottom line: The insurer is responsible to restore the damaged vehicle to a specific condition.
 Unless your vehicle had non-original parts on it before a loss or the damaged part was rusted and rotted out, non-original parts do not restore any vehicle to pre-loss condition.

-Given the example of a rusted or previously replaced non-OEM part would be the only circumstance insurance company should specify these parts.
+Given the example of a rusted or previously replaced non-OEM part would be the only circumstance an insurance company should specify these parts.

-Assuming a vehicle is relatively new, had original parts in place, a factory warranty remaining in effect prior to the loss, the mere idea of installing a non-original parts would be in conflict with the warranty provisions.
+Assuming a vehicle is relatively new, had original parts in place, a factory warranty remaining in effect prior to the loss, the mere idea of installing a non-original part would be in conflict with the warranty provisions.
 Not only will the inferior, lighter, un-crash tested, un-sponsored counterfeit, non-original parts not fit the vehicle properly, they would violate the policy provisions of returning the vehicle to pre-accident condition.
-If “close” is good enough for you then it is your prerogative to accept aftermarket parts.
+If “close” is good enough for you, then it is your prerogative to accept aftermarket parts.

-We have seen insurers so intent on controlling claims cost that they offer to guarantee the specified non-original or junk yard part themselves.
+We have seen insurers so intent on controlling claims cost that they offer to guarantee the specified non-original or junkyard part themselves.
 It sort of becomes a codicil to your factory warranty in theory.
 The problem is, does a consumer’s right to recover end with that issue?
 Have you really recovered if your vehicle is rebuilt/restored with non-original or salvage parts from a junkyard and a makeshift warranty?
 In our opinion, you have not recovered at all.
 (See “Diminished Value”)

 Regardless of the insurer-specified repair, you will be informed of the details by us, involving repair, as the process continues.
 Once a method of repair and the specified process is outlined, we order the parts as agreed or directed by you.
 Since a major part of the damage diagnostics have been done, necessary parts identified are ready to order.
 Generally, it takes 5–7 working days to obtain parts for standard vehicles.